jazzband/django-revproxy/docs/proxyview.rst

         any cookies received from the upstream server that do not conform to the RFC will be dropped.

+    .. attribute:: streaming_amount

+        The buffering amount for streaming HTTP response(in bytes), response will be buffered until it's length exceeds this value. ``None`` means using default value, override this variable to change.

     **Methods**

     .. automethod:: revproxy.views.ProxyView.get_request_headers